DarkShyMW/owo.forum.bronyfurry.com/README.md

-Typecho Blogging Platform
+OwO Blogging Platform
 =========================

-Typecho is a PHP-based blog software and is designed to be the most powerful blog engine in the world.
+OwO is a PHP-based blog software and is designed to be the most powerful blog engine in the world.
-Typecho is released under the GNU General Public License 2.0.
+OwO is released under the GNU General Public License 2.0.

 ## Main Features